jannkasper/SpringSimpleCrud/README.md

-Simply CRUD in Spring Boot 2 that uses technologies like:
+Simply CRUD with Spring that uses technologies like:
-- spring boot
+- Spring Boot
-- thymeleaf
+- Thymeleaf
-- spring mvc
+- Spring MBC
-- h2
+- H2
 - JPA
 - Bootstrap
 - HTML and CSS